DfE complaints procedure

 Introduction

-The Department for the Economy (the department) is committed to providing the highest standard of service to all its customers.
-However, if you are unhappy about the quality of the service you have received please tell us and we will do our best to resolve the matter as quickly as possible.
+The Department for the Economy is committed to providing the highest standard of service to all its customers.
+However if you are unhappy about the quality of the service you have received please tell us and we will do our best to resolve the matter as quickly as possible.

-The department has separate complaint procedures in place for any dealings you may have with the Insolvency Service , for applications made to the department’s Public Appointments Unit and for the handling of access to information requests under the Freedom of Information Act, the Environmental Information Regulations 2004 and the Data Protection Act 2018.
+The department has separate complaint procedures in place: for any dealings you may have with its Insolvency Service; for applications made to its Public Appointments Unit; about its Equality Scheme; and for the handling of access to information requests under the Freedom of Information Act, the Environmental Information Regulations 2004 and the Data Protection Act 2018.
 These procedures can be found at:

 • difficulty in contacting the correct office